cloudflare/python-cloudflare-cli4/README.md

 The [examples](https://github.com/cloudflare/python-cloudflare/tree/master/examples) folder contains many examples in both simple and verbose formats.

-You can see the installed path of these files directly via `cli4 -e` command.
+You can see the installed path of these files directly via `cli4 -e` (or `cli4 --examples`) command.

 ```bash
 $ cli4 -e